hiteshh47/data-clenz/README.md

 Application can be accessed currently on: http://44.214.140.50/

-This is running on Docker container
+This is running on Docker container.